 When you get beyond the geek-factor on some tool, you come to the practical questions: What is the business case for using a tool?
 There are so many options, but how to I pick one?
 How should I introduce and deploy the tool?
 How can I measure the return on investment for the tool?
 This article will help you uncover answers to these questions as you contemplate tools.

-Measuring Confidence along the Dimensions of Test Coverage
+Measuring Confidence along the Dimensions of Test Coverage by Rex Black

 When I talk to senior project and product stakeholders outside of test teams, confidence in the system�especially, confidence that it will have a sufficient level of quality�is one benefit they want from a test team involved in system and system integration testing.
 Another key benefit such stakeholders commonly mention is providing timely, credible information about quality, including our level of confidence in system quality.